elisemercury/German-Word-Capitalization-Prediction-in-Python/README.md

 ``

 - str_input.....................string, takes any German text as input
-- model_filename .....string, takes a pretrained Gensim Word2Vec Embedding file, will be loaded with Gensim
+- model_filename......string, takes a pretrained Gensim Word2Vec Embedding file, will be loaded with Gensim
 - evaluation..................optional, string, takes same text as in str_input but with correct capitalization
 - progress.....................optional, use progress="bar" for displaying prediction progress bar by %,
 - print_eval...................optional, if print_eval="no" then will not print test evaluation results